jilberizaguirre98/jilberizaguirre98/README.md

 ### Hi there, I'm Jilber 👋

+- I'm currently working as a Full Stack Developer at Central de Maderas G&S SAS.
+Specializing in Flutter (Dart) and Django (Python).

 - 🌱 I’m currently creating a sales management software using Next.js, Typescript and Django, it will have integrated chat AI.
 Databases using PostgreSQL.

 - 💻 I created a landing page developed with Python using Reflex as a Framework.
 It allowed me to understand the hierarchy of folders, work with a color palette for a coherent visual identity and structure the page following design and usability principles.
 It was a key experience to strengthen my knowledge of Python and web development ---> [Repository](https://github.com/jilberizaguirre98/python_web)